Top Business Books to Read in 2018

 For those who are contemplating becoming independent, this book can provide a powerful roadmap to enable you to scenario build and test out some ideas for your business prior to fully committing to the next step.
 For those who are already independent professionals, Pivot can serve as a template for contemplating broadening your practice.

-—Kris Stevens, Vice President, Marketing
+—Kris Stevens, former Vice President, Marketing

 By: Angela Duckworth